 Unlike a CPU CLC, GPU CLCs which are made specifically for cooling the differently shaped GPU silicon (which is also directly exposed to the coldplate, rather than through an Intel or AMD IHS) will have copper extrusions and a modified shape.
-The copper extrusion is something we explain in our GTX 980 Ti Sea Hawk review, where we show why the EVGA Hybrid is 1.5-2x cooler than other liquid-cooled GPUs (which use flat CPU CLCs).
+The copper extrusion is something we explain in our GTX 980 Ti Sea Hawk review.

 Here's an excerpt: